Best LED Parking Lot Lights (2026 Guide)

 Color Temperature

-- 5000K (Daylight): Maximum perceived brightness.
-Best for security.
+- 5000K (Daylight): Maximum perceived brightness — best for security applications

-- 3000K (Warm White): Sometimes required for dark sky compliance.
+- 3000K (Warm White): Sometimes required by local ordinance for dark sky compliance

 Recommended LED Parking Lot Lights (2026)